Meet the Editors

 (University of Sussex)

-Andrew Hadfield is Professor of English at the University of Sussex.
+Andrew Hadfield is Emeritus Professor of English at the University of Sussex.
 He is a Fellow of the British Academy, a Fellow of the English Association, a trustee of the Modern Humanities Research Association, and a past president of the Society for Renaissance Studies.

 He has written numerous books on late medieval and Renaissance culture, including Shakespeare and Republicanism (2005); Edmund Spenser: A Life (2012); Lying in Early Modern English Culture from the Oath of Supremacy to the Oath of Allegiance (2017), and Literature and Class from the Peasants’ Revolt to the French Revolution (2021).
 He is one of the general editors of the Works of Thoams Nashe, forthcoming from OUP.

-He is one of the humanities editors for the Journal of the British Academy, and previously edited Renaissance Studies, Reformation and The Spenser Review.
+He is one of the Humanities Editors for the Journal of the British Academy, and previously edited Renaissance Studies, Reformation and The Spenser Review.

-(Glasgow University)
+(Oxford University)

 EDITORIAL BOARD